crytic/slither/README.md

 ## How to install

 Slither requires Python 3.6+ and [solc](https://github.com/ethereum/solidity/), the Solidity compiler.

+If your contracts require older versions of solc, [solc-select](https://github.com/crytic/solc-select) will allow you to easily switch between Solidity compiler versions on any platform.
+It's like NVM, for solc.

 ### Using Pip